BrunoZell/stargazer-yubikey-wallet/README.md

     - Install the `yubikey-bridge` executable in your user directory `~/YubikeyWallet`
     - Register the `yubikey-bridge` executable as a native messaging host with the Google Chrome browser

+The current implementation expects `yubikey-apdu> node yubikey-apdu.js` to be running in the background.

 ### Install GPG

 The Yubikey Bridge expects `gpg` to be an available command on your system.
 It uses `gpg` to extract the public key stored on the YubiKey and to sign messages with the private key stored on the YubiKey.